-An Installed Collector uses all CPU processing resources available on a machine.
-Most of the time CPU processing issues don’t arise, but if a lot of log data is being generated, or if you need to protect other processes running on the machine where the Collector is installed, you can choose to set a CPU Target to limit the amount of CPU processing a Collector uses.
-This option is applied only to for Local and Remote file Sources.
+An installed collector uses all CPU processing resources available on a machine.
+Most of the time CPU processing issues don’t arise, but if a lot of log data is being generated, or if you need to protect other processes running on the machine where the collector is installed, you can choose to set a CPU target to limit the amount of CPU processing a collector uses.
+This option is applied only to local or remote file sources.

 - Click Advanced.

 - Choose an option from the CPU Target menu, then click Save.

 A lower CPU target is useful if a collector is installed on a machine that is running other processes that you need to protect.
 In other words, the collector is slowed instead of CPU resources being taken away from other processes.

 The CPU target is based on the amount of CPU being used by the collector JVM process, java.exe.
 The CPU target feature does not cap CPU usage on the host or limit the collector JVM's access to CPU resources.
 Instead, the collector monitors its CPU usage every minute, and when the current CPU consumption exceeds the user-defined threshold set in the CPU Target parameter, it begins to throttle back its resources and the work it is performing.

 When and where does the CPU target apply?

 The CPU Target only applies to collectors running local and remote file sources.
 Sumo Logic does not apply any throttling to local event sources or syslog sources.
 So, if you have a combination of both local file sources and Windows event sources, it is possible you will not see the CPU usage of the collector go below the CPU target setting due to those other source types.